hyperledger/fabric/docs/source/peers/peers.md

 If the endorsement policies are not satisfied, or if the proposed transaction would write to a private data collection, (as *transient* data) the gateway service returns a failed proposal message to the client.
-The client application must then a) be updated to explicitly specify the organizations required for endorsement and b) resubmit the transaction proposal.
+The client application must then be updated to explicitly specify the organizations required for endorsement.

 <!-- peer 10 diagram needs an update for gateway